Preview: How I do a monthly budget meeting with myself as a single mom to empower myself financially and enjoy a sense of peace around money.

-Regardless, I still think budget meetings are a great idea.
-Since I’m divorced, I do them by myself now that I’m a single mom.
-Eventually, I’ll probably include my two oldest kids still at home so they can learn how a single woman budgets.
+I still think budget meetings are a great idea.
+I do them by myself now that I’m a single mom.
+Eventually, I’ll include my two oldest kids still at home so they can learn how a single woman budgets.

 On the first day of each month, I sit down with pencil, my Bullet Journal, and my laptop.
 I open Mint (that’s Mint, the budget tracker and planner by Intuit, not Mint my frugal mobile provider, but I love that Mint too!).

-First, I total my income for the previous month.
+1: Show me the money: total income for the previous month.

 This is the figure I’m going to work with for the new budget.
 If today is September 1, I total August’s income and that figure is what I’m budgeting.

-How I budget is by spending last month’s money, not my projected income for the current month.
+I budget by managing last month’s money, not my projected income for the current month.

 This requires having a cushion in your account.
-There are different ways to budget, and I recommend trying various methods to figure out what works for you.
+Financial experts teach different ways to budget.
+I recommend trying various methods to figure out what works for you.
 This is what works best for me, but as we say in the South, there’s more than one way to skin a cat!

-I make sure all the transactions are categorized properly in Mint.
+I double-check that all transactions are categorized properly in Mint.
 Sometimes, Walmart is groceries, and other times it’s household supplies.
 I want my spending to go in the right category, so I make adjustments if needed.
-And there different categories in one transaction, I can split it easily using the “split transaction” feature.
+If there are different categories in one transaction, I can split it easily using the “split transaction” feature.

 I check Mint weekly so this task isn’t overwhelming.
-It takes just a few minutes.
+This task takes just a few minutes.

-For example, in July I had some back to school expenses that I won’t have next month.
-One kid had a medical procedure that won’t need to be repeated for a long time, so that’s another anomaly.
+For example, in July I had back to school expenses that I won’t have next month.
+One kid had a medical procedure that won’t be repeated for a long time, so that’s another anomaly.

 If I saw overspending that didn’t feel good to me, I make note of that as a reminder.
 I also analyze why I spent too much on those categories.
 Was it emotional spending?
 A lack of planning?
 Or some other dumb reason I was spending too much?

-A new month might bring an annual website hosting fee, or quarterly lawn maintenance, or several kids’ biannual dental exam, or a bit of frugal travel, or a middle school girl’s “I hate all my clothes!” emergency.
+A new month might bring the quarterly lawn maintenance, or a bit of frugal travel, or a middle school girl’s “I hate all my clothes!” emergency.